jamesmontemagno/eShopLiteOnAspire/README.md

 - Modify and commit a Helm chart to trigger the deployment.
 - Revert the microservice to the previous deployment.

-Take the moudle on [Microsoft Learn Training](https://learn.microsoft.com/training/modules/microservices-devops-aspnet-core/)
+Take the module on [Microsoft Learn Training](https://learn.microsoft.com/training/modules/microservices-devops-aspnet-core/)

 # Contributing